allenai/natural-instructions/tasks/README.md

 `task642_esnli_classification` | Classification based on if two statements agree/disagree or can't be determined. | Classification
 `task643_refresd_classification` | Classification based on if an english and french sentence are different or equivalent. | Classification
 `task644_refresd_translation` | Translation from english to french sentences. | Translation
-`task645_products_reviews_classification` | Classifying generated_reviews_enth whether the review is Good Review or Bad Review | Classification
-`task646_dailydialog_classification` | Classifying Data of DailyDialog whether the topic of conversation is Tourism or Not in the dialogue | Classification
-`task647_dailydialog_classification` | Classifying Data of DailyDialog whether happy or sad emotion in the dialogue | Classification
-`task648_dailydialog_classification` | Classifying Data of DailyDialog whether there is question in the dialogue or not | Classification
 `task649_race_blank_question_generation` | Generate a fill-in-the-blank question based on the given article and an answer. | Question Generation
 `task650_opus100_ar_en_translation` | Given an Arabic sentence, translate it into English. | Translation `task651_opus100_en_ar_translation` | Given an English sentence, translate it into Arabic. | Translation